sbernasek/flyqma/docs/_sources/contact.rst.txt

 Contact
 =======

-The **NU FlyEye** platform is developed by the `Amaral <https://amaral.northwestern.edu/>`_ lab in the Department of Chemical and Biological Engineering at Northwestern University.
+The **NU FlyEye** platform is developed by the `Amaral <https://amaral.northwestern.edu/>`_ lab at Northwestern University.
 Contact us via email with any questions regarding the broader FlyEye platform and its applications.

-For inquiries specific to Fly-QMA and the underlying algorithms, feel free to reach out via `GitHub <https://github.com/sebastianbernasek>`_.
+For code- and algorithm-specific inquiries, feature requests, or bug reports, please don't hesitate to reach out to the primary author via `GitHub <https://github.com/sebastianbernasek>`_.